HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/IppoolsApi.md

 ## ReturnIPs

-> IpPool ReturnIPs(ctx, ippoolId, requestBody)
+> IpPool ReturnIPs(ctx, ippoolId, requestBody, optional)

 Return IPs to the pool

-Return IPs to the pool
+Return IPs to the pool.
+If GreenLake Platform IAM issued token is used for authentication, then it is required to pass  'X-Role' and 'X-Workspaceid' headers.

 ### Required Parameters